bhavyahoda/IEEE-Megaproject/README.md

 6. In the cdda136 commit the space for phone number to send the location to has been left blank, will add another activity in the next commits.

+7. idk_now=(India_Direction_Knowledge) this subclass shows the nearby hospitals, police station, fire station from our current location.